Power-law Bianchi type I inflation with multiple vector fields: Model setup

 where $\sigma(t)\equiv \sigma_b(t)=\sigma_c(t)$.
 Similarly, when $X_a=X_b=X_c$ (and consequently they are all equal to zero), we obtain the well-known FLRW metric as

-In many studies on anisotropic inflation, the metric has been taken to be \eqref{rotational symmetric BI metric}.
-A typical example can be named is the KSW model \cite{Watanabe:2009ct,Kanno:2010nr}, in which the authors have considered a supergravity-motivated action,
+In many studies on anisotropic inflation, the metric has been taken to be that shown in Eq. \eqref{rotational symmetric BI metric}.
+A typical example is the KSW model \cite{Watanabe:2009ct,Kanno:2010nr}, in which the authors considered a supergravity-motivated action,

 where the reduced Planck mass has been set to be one, i.e., $M_p=1$, for convenience.
-In addition, $R$ is the Ricci scalar, $\phi$ is a scalar field, $V(\phi)$ is the potential and $F_{\mu\nu}\equiv \partial_\mu A_\nu-\partial_\nu A_\mu$ is the field strength of the vector field $A_\mu$.
-In harmony with the metric \eqref{rotational symmetric BI metric}, a homogeneous scalar field and a vector field of the form,
+In addition, $R$ is the Ricci scalar, $\phi$ is a scalar field, $V(\phi)$ is the potential, and $F_{\mu\nu}\equiv \partial_\mu A_\nu-\partial_\nu A_\mu$ is the field strength of the vector field $A_\mu$.
+In harmony with the metric \eqref{rotational symmetric BI metric}, a homogeneous scalar field and a vector field of the form \eqref{KSW field configuration} are introduced.
+The metric \eqref{rotational symmetric BI metric} has also appeared in other studies, e.g., Refs. \cite{Do:2011zz,Ohashi:2013pca,Holland:2017cza,Nguyen:2021emx,Do:2016ofi,Do:2020hjf}, with different actions and field configurations that are also required to be in harmony with the metric.